.st0{fill:#FFFFFF;}

 If you're not prepared, the budget in any destination can exceed your expectations.

-Honestly answer the question: How much can you spend on your wedding without putting yourself in debt for years to come?
+Honestly answer the question: How much can you spend on your wedding without going into debt for years to come?

 Why is a Wedding Budget Necessary?

-If you're paying for your own wedding, the expense is likely to be the third most costly investment of your lives!
-Topped only by raising children and buying a home...possibly buying a car.
+If you’re paying for your wedding, the expense will likely be your life’s third most costly investment!
+Topped only by raising children and buying a home…possibly a car.

 But, unlike buying a home or a car, you don't have to prove to a wedding venue or wedding vendors that you can afford the purchase.
 And this is where things can easily go sideways when planning a wedding.

-Remember, the marriage is the important part...in fact that's the real challenge; not all the hoopla of a wedding day or wedding weekend.
-If you're not able to have an honest and open conversation regarding money with your partner now, perhaps marriage may be a bit premature.
+Remember, marriage is the important part that’s the real challenge, not all the hoopla of a wedding day or wedding weekend.

-You could have a small destination wedding at all-inclusive resort in the Caribbean for 30 people for around $6,000; possibly less.
+You could have a small destination wedding at all-inclusive resort in the Caribbean for 10 people for around $6,000.

-The items that you're financially responsible for include:
+The items that you’re (i.e., the couple hosting the wedding) financially responsible for include:

 • Your accommodation